-But we must begin, as in all history, by going back to the origin.
-In spring the deciduous trees and shrubs begin to produce leaves, the power generators of plants.
-The plant uses the sun and the nutrients of the favorable season to invest a lot of effort in making leaves and stuffing them full of chlorophyll, the green pigment capable of converting sunlight and carbon dioxide into energy and organic compounds.
-Along with chlorophyll are found some other yellow and orange pigments, called carotenoids, such as those giving colour to carrots, but their tones are masked by the green.
+But let us begin, as in every story, by going back to the beginning.
+In spring, deciduous trees and shrubs begin to produce leaves, the energy generators of vegetation.
+The plant takes advantage of the sun and the nutrients of the favourable season to invest a great deal of effort in making leaves and stuffing them full of chlorophyll, the green pigment capable of converting sunlight and carbon dioxide into energy and organic compounds.
+Alongside chlorophyll are other yellow and orange pigments called carotenoids, such as those that give carrots their colour, but their hues are masked by green.

-When autumn arrives, the plant must draw in its sails and prepare to withstand the rigors of winter in a state of minimal activity.
-The leaves are no longer needed, so the plant stops producing chlorophyll and recycles all the valuable nutrients from its solar panels into its wooden body.
-The leaf dies, but first the absence of chlorophyll exposes the yellow colour of the carotenoids.
-When the leaf dries and falls from the tree, it is nothing more than an empty shell with nothing usable left.
+When autumn arrives, the plant must retract its sails and prepare to withstand the rigours of winter in a state of minimal activity.
+The leaves are no longer needed, so the plant stops producing chlorophyll and recycles all the valuable nutrients from its solar panels back into its woody body.
+The leaf is dying, but before it does, the lack of chlorophyll exposes the yellow colours of the carotenoids.
+When the leaf dries up and falls from the tree, it is nothing more than an empty shell with nothing left to use.

-However, in the trees of Asia and the Americas something unusual happens.
-With the arrival of fall, the trees begin to produce another pigment called anthocyanin, with the colour red.
-This explains why there is a difference in colours.
-Another thing is to understand why the plant invests so much effort in producing a new pigment when the leaf is about to be discarded.
+In North American and East Asian trees, however, something unusual happens.
+In fall, the trees begin to produce a different pigment called anthocyanin, which is red in colour; in New England up to 70% of the species can produce anthocyanin, compared with 10% in other regions.
+While this explains the difference in colour, it is another matter to understand why the plant would put so much effort into producing a new pigment when the leaf is about to be shed.

-Thus far we have talked about facts.
-The question that now arises is what biological sense does anthocyanin production have and why do Europeans trees do without it.
-Regarding the former, one theory suggests that the colour red deters insects.
-Aphids, or plant lice, avoid laying eggs on leaves with anthocyanin, which plants create as a sign that warns of “danger – defensive chemical products.”
-Thus, the benefit is mutual: aphids know how to avoid the plants that could kill them, and the plants manage to avoid infestation.
-Proponents of this hypothesis have suggested it as an example of co-evolution between a parasite and its host.
+So much for the facts.
+The questions now are: what is the biological purpose of anthocyanin production and why do European trees do without it?
+One hypothesis for the first question is that the red colour deters insects.
+Aphids, or plant lice, avoid laying their eggs on leaves with anthocyanin, which plants produce as a kind of warning sign: “Danger!
+Defensive chemicals present.”
+So the benefit is mutual: the aphids know how to avoid the plants that could kill them, and the plants manage to avoid infestation.
+Proponents of this hypothesis, first published in 2001, propose it as an example of co-evolution between a parasite and its host.

-Although there are other theories about the function of anthocyanin, this explanation is the one taken as the premise by the researchers Simcha Lev-Yadun of the University of Haifa-Oranim (Israel) and Jarmo Holopainen, then at the University of Kuopio (Finland) and today at the University of Eastern Finland.
-From this Scandinavian country, the Israeli scientist explains that in 2008 he came to Finland to try to understand the enigma of the different fall colours in Europe and America.
-“I rented a car and went to the forest to see for myself what was happening,” recalls Lev-Yadun.
+Although there are other theories about the role of anthocyanin, it is this explanation that researchers Simcha Lev-Yadun, from the University of Haifa-Oranim (Israel), and Jarmo Holopainen, then at the University of Kuopio (Finland) and now at the University of Eastern Finland, took as their premise.
+From this Scandinavian country, the Israeli scientist explains that in 2008 he came to Finland to try to understand the enigma of autumn colours in Europe and America.
+“I rented a car and went out into the forests to see for myself what was going on,” recalls Lev-Yadun.

-“On the second day I was in the center of the belt that was at the height of the golden-yellow colouration.
-I drove about 600 miles from Kuopio and saw millions of yellow trees, but also millions of red bushes growing under the trees,” says Lev-Yadun.
-“On one of my stops, while taking photographs and field notes, I realized the beginning of the solution.”
+“On the second day, I was in the centre of the belt, which was at the peak of its golden-yellow colouring.
+I drove about 600 kilometres from Kuopio and saw millions of yellow trees, but also millions of red bushes growing under the trees,” Lev-Yadun recounts.
+“At one of my stops, while taking photographs and field notes, I understood the principle.”

-According to Lev-Yadun and his colleague Holopainen, who knows all the secrets of the local ecology, the trees and their insect attackers are exposed to extreme temperatures in winter, while the shrubs are covered with snow; “they have a natural igloo,” says Lev-Yadun.
-Thus, the trees do not need the red because their parasites die during the cold season, while the Scandinavian shrubs need to maintain this protection.
-This was “the first step in solving the puzzle,” says the researcher.
+According to Lev-Yadun and his colleague Holopainen, who knows all the secrets of the local ecology, the trees and their insect attackers are exposed to extreme temperatures in winter, while the bushes are covered with snow.
+“They have a natural igloo,” says Lev-Yadun.
+So trees do not need the red colour because their parasites die off during the cold season, while Scandinavian shrubs keeping warm under the snow need to maintain this protection.
+This was “the first step in solving the enigma,” says the researcher.

-“Differences in the biological richness, unequal extinctions, the physiology of insects and the various defense mechanisms of the red and yellow leaves all combine to support the hypothesis,” says Lev-Yadun.
-The work of both researchers, published in the journal New Phytologist, “attracted much interest from the scientific community and the media, to the point that some saw it as the solution to many unknowns and gave up studying autumn colouration.”
-“But we still have many questions that will take years to answer,” concluded the scientist.
+“Differences in biological richness, unequal extinctions, insect physiology and the different defence mechanisms of red and yellow leaves all combine to support the hypothesis,” says Lev-Yadun.
+The two researchers’ work, published in the journal New Phytologist, “attracted a lot of interest from the scientific community and the media, so much so that some saw it as the solution to many unknowns and stopped studying autumn colouring.”
+“But we still have many questions that will take years to answer,” the scientist concludes.